stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

 I mean, sure, he already had to do two episodes with us and he looked *very* bored by the end. __[laughs]__ No, that's untrue.
-Uh, yeah.
-No, I, um-- So Simon who plays Harry is sort of my, sort of main improv husband, um, in that I am in another group as well where it's sort of a bit bigger and there's more people but I do sort of probably the most shows with, with Simon.
+Yeah, no, I-- So Simon, who plays Harry, is sort of my main improv husband in that I am in another group as well where it's sort of a bit bigger and there's more people, but I do sort of probably the most shows with Simon.
 We do improvised musicals at Edinburgh under the name *Do the Thing*.
 Do come along.

 #### BEN